agordeev/YPImagePicker/README.md

 <img src="https://raw.githubusercontent.com/Yummypets/YPImagePicker/master/Images/visual.jpg" width="400px" >

+## Fork

+This fork adds Permission screens to the framework.
+Instead of prompting the user to allow access to photo library and/or camera it presents a screen with explanatory text.

 ## YPImagePicker

 YPImagePicker is an instagram-like photo/video picker for iOS written in pure Swift.
 It is feature-rich and highly customizable to match your App's requirements.